Voluntary Simplification, How to live with less? Keep it simple

 Remember to ditch the obvious things first.
 These are items you clearly do not need and have not used—the mugs you never drank from, the ugly gifts you’ve received through the years, knick-knacks that gather dust in a corner—then proceed to other things you can live without.

 REASSESS after a few weeks and see how you feel.
 Decluttering isn’t something you just do once.
 It’s an ongoing process.
 You may find it difficult to let go of certain items in the first or second round of decluttering, but, on the third round, it could end up in the storeroom.
 Always ask yourself, “Does this thing add value to my life?”

 This reassessment will help you become smart about future purchases.
 You’ll realize that you need to shop only when you require something essential, not for fun or entertainment.
 Before you buy something new, make an inventory of what you already have.
 By counting just how many vases or picture frames you own will discourage you from purchasing more.
 Ditto for bigger items like furniture.

 When you don’t spend cash on nonessentials, you have more money to put toward the important things in life—perhaps house payment, debt, retirement, savings and one-of-a-kind experiences.
 Once you’ve started selling your stuff and not buying new curious, you can repurpose the money you’re saving into something that can further change your life.

-In Photo: Minimalism can mean purging the excess until you are left with only the essentials which, by practical definition, may evolve through time.
+In Photo: Minimalism can mean purging the excess until you are left with only the essentials which, by practical definition, may evolve over time.
 Bento Table, Bento Chairs and Kuu Lamps by One Nordic.
 (Right photo) Instead of a filling your shelves full of books and knick-knacks, consider only keeping the things that you can’t live without.
 Wall display system by One Nordic.